-Having guided HJK Helsinki to Finland's top-flight division title in 1997, Antti Muurinen guided that Finnish club to the UEFA Championship League.
-Between 2000 and 2001, Muurinen also guided Finland to a historic regional triumph.
-That triumph was the final edition of the Nordic Football; Championship.
+Having guided HJK Helsinki to Finland's top-flight division title in 1997, Antti Muurinen managed the Finnish club to the UEFA Championship League.
+Between 2000 and 2001, Muurinen guided Finland to a triumph in the final edition of the Nordic Football; Championship.
 Fielding domestic players, Finland won for the first time in a tournament where many games came in Spain.
 The notable game came on Aug.
-16, 2000, when Litmanen's two goals, along with a late goal from Shefki Kuqi, gave Finland a 3-1 victory on home soil against Norway.
+16, 2000, when Litmanen's two goals and a late goal from Shefki Kuqi gave Finland a 3-1 victory on home soil against Norway.

-The results gave Muurinen confidence that Finland could contend in a qualifying group with Germany and England, as well as Greece and Albania.
+The results gave Muurinen confidence that Finland could contend in a qualifying group with Germany and England and Greece and Albania.
 During this qualifying campaign, Finland even managed a 1-0 lead at Anfield in Liverpool before losing the match 2-1.
 Finland finished third in the qualifying group and was the only nation not to lose a home qualifier.
 The two draws against Germany would be why Finland was out.
-On June 2, 2001, Finland led 2-0 on a pair of goals from Mikael Forsell, but only managed a 2-2 draw.
+On June 2, 2001, Finland led 2-0 on a pair of Mikael Forsell goals but only managed a 2-2 draw.
 By the time the two nations met in Gelsenkirchen, Finland was out of qualifying.
-However, a scoreless draw allowed England to eventually qualify for the 2002 World Cup and consign Germany to a playoff.
+However, a scoreless draw allowed England to qualify for the 2002 World Cup and consign Germany to a playoff.

 The following campaigns did not have as many memorable events.
 Finland suffered four losses during Euro 2004 qualifying, including an opening home qualifying loss to Wales (its opponent having reached the playoffs that campaign).
-During the 2006 World Cup qualifying campaign, Finland won three of its first four qualifiers and Russian-born Alexei Eremenko scored in each of those qualifiers.
-Eremenko finished as top scorer in Finland's qualifying group, but the nation could not keep that momentum.
+During the 2006 World Cup qualifying campaign, Finland won three of its first four qualifiers.
+Russian-born Alexei Eremenko scored in each of those qualifiers as he finished as top scorer in Finland's qualifying group.

-On Mar.
+Finland failed to keep the early momentum, and on Mar.
 26, 2005, Finland traveled to Stadion Na Stinadlech in Teplice, Czech Republic, in a crucial qualifier.
 Finland trailed through the match but came back to tie 3-3.
 A point away seemed possible, but Finland allowed the winning goal and lost.
 In June 2005, fans protested Finland's lack of progress; after losing 4-0 to the Netherlands, Finland sacked Muurinen.
-Jyrki Heliskoski took over for the rest of the World Cup qualifying campaign, guiding Finland to a pair of victories over FYR Macedonia.
+Jyrki Heliskoski took over for the rest of the World Cup qualifying campaign, guiding Finland to victories over FYR Macedonia.

-It was clear that Finland needed to go abroad for another Mr. Right
+Finland needed to go abroad for another Mr. Right.

 A Memorable Victory in 2001